dreamineering/business-administration/docs/direction/kpis/productivity/saturation/README.md

 (Client Revenue Hours + Business Operations Hours) / Total Available Hours
 :::

+## Decsions

+### Bad News

+Trigger alert when Clinical Saturation is below

+- Does the Clinician need better training?

+### Good News

+Trigger alert when Clinical Saturation has been above 85% consistently for the past 6 weeks.

+- Value add services?
+- Could prices be raised?
+- Commission to Wages

+## Related Reports

+- Clinician Margin

 ### Client Revenue Hours

 The number of hours spent with paying clients where the appointment state must be either Completed or No Show.